ArchiveBox/docs/Docker.md

 To add new URLs, you can use docker-compose just like the normal `./archive` CLI.

-To add an individual link or list of links, pass in URLs via stdin.
+**To add an individual link or list of links**, pass in URLs via stdin.
 ```bash
 echo "https://example.com" | docker-compose exec -T archivebox /bin/archive
 ```

-To import links from a file you can either `cat` the file and pass it via stdin like above, or move it into your data folder so that ArchiveBox can access it from within the container.
+**To import links from a file** you can either `cat` the file and pass it via stdin like above, or move it into your data folder so that ArchiveBox can access it from within the container.
 ```bash
 mv ~/Downloads/bookmarks.html data/sources/bookmarks.html
 docker-compose exec archivebox /bin/archive /data/sources/bookmarks.html
 ```

-To pull in links from a feed or list of links, pass the URL or path to the feed as an argument.
+**To pull in links from a feed or remote file**, pass the URL or path to the feed as an argument.
 ```bash
 docker-compose exec archivebox /bin/archive https://example.com/some/feed.rss
 ```